4 Steps To Networking Success

 Consequential Strangers: The Power of People Who Don’t Seem to Matter… But Really Do

 Networking opportunities are available everywhere that people go.
-In every situation you enter, say hello, look for common ground, and avoid judging.
-If you need help with something, ask for it.
+In every situation you enter see opportunity, say hello, and look for common ground.
+If you need help or advice with something, ask for it.
 These four simple steps could open the door to networking opportunities you didn’t know were possible.

 Maintaining Your Best Connections